PortfoliosLab logoPortfoliosLab logo

 With a correlation of 0.97, LRGF and IWL move almost identically.
 Holding both adds very little diversification - you're essentially doubling your position in the same market segment.
 Choosing one is usually more capital-efficient.

-On 10-year performance, IWL leads with 16.48% vs 14.11% for LRGF.
+On 10-year performance, IWL leads with 16.54% vs 14.19% for LRGF.
 On fees, IWL is cheaper at 0.15% per year.
-Their volatility is very similar.
+On volatility, LRGF has been the lower-risk option at 4.59%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 IWL is cheaper with a 0.15% expense ratio, compared with 0.20% for LRGF.